AmokSolderer/APC/DOC/HowToStart.md

 At the moment I don't have the time to select a new amplifier IC, change the board design and do the necessary tests.
 I might do it in the future if the IC is not available any more.
 That means you should try to get these ICs before you order any boards.

+## The assembly

+As the boards have the component names printed at the corresponding locations, you can just use the [Bill of Materials](https://github.com/AmokSolderer/APC/blob/master/DOC/Hardware/Assembly/APC_BOMnonSMD.pdf) to identify the  right component to put there.
+Pay attention to the polarity of the electrolytic capacitors C2, C9 and C11.
+The rectangular pad does always belong to the plus pin of the cap.
+The resistor networks RR1, RR7 and RR8 have to be populated in the correct orientation also.
+There's a marking for pin 1 printed on the APC boards.
+On the resistor networks pin 1 is usually marked with a dot.

 ## Preparation

 ### SD card adapter